titanturtles/titanturtles.github.io/cybercamp.md

 **(Please note, when you pay through zeffy, set the optional fee to $0.
 We are not receiving these optional fees.
 Therefore, we cannot refund you these fees in case a refund occurs.)**

+**(If your company has donation match program such as Benevity, you can donate directly from your company's donation portal.
+The entity name is "The Master Builders Club" with tax id 82-4135345.
+We are running on very low budget.
+Additional donation match can help us to cover a lot of cost.
+Very appreciated.
+Once done with the donation, send us an email to titanturtlesteam@gmail.com about your kid's information.)**

 It is 100% refundable if you decided to withdraw before June 1st, 2025.
 After June 1st, no refund will be given.

 * * *